pridiuksson/cursor-agents/wf-testing.md

 Run tests

 - All integration tests: `npm run test:integration` or `npm test`.
-- Individual suites: see scripts in `DEVELOPMENT.md` and commands in `TESTING.md`.
+- Individual suites: see scripts in `DEVELOPMENT.md` and the local guide `docs/testing/local-development-guide.md`.

 Common pitfalls (and fixes)